ATP Exam Preparation

 Online Practice Exams

-RESNA provides a 50-question online practice exam for the ATP.
-For a $75 fee payable by credit card, you will have 60 minutes to complete the practice exam.
-When you complete the exam or at the end of the 60-minute session, you will be provided a raw score.
-However, you will not be able to see the questions you answered incorrectly, or an answer key.
-Go to ATP practice exam.
+RESNA has developed a 50-question online practice exam for ATP candidates.
+For a $99 fee payable by credit card, you will have 60 minutes to complete the practice exam.
+When you complete the exam, or at the end of the 60-minute session, you will be provided a diagnostic report that shows your overall score (passing/not passing), all questions that you have answered correctly and incorrectly as well as providing you with the correct answer.

 Reference Books from RESNA Press